MihinP/WEHI_Latex_Template/README.md

 ## Local Build Instructions

-While this guide focuses on Overleaf usage, complete instructions for building the template locally are available in [in the original template by Juan Alcazar](https://github.com/dpmj/alcazar).
+While this guide focuses on Overleaf usage, complete instructions for building the template locally are available in [in the original template by Juan](https://github.com/dpmj/alcazar).
 If you prefer to work locally:

 1. Visit the [original template's GitHub repository](https://github.com/dpmj/alcazar)
 2. Refer to the main README.md file